as

 vlcm launch-app orpheus://<App URL>

-• An app may crash during extended video playback (1-2 hours) due to map iterator race conditions.
+• An app might crash during extended video playback (1-2 hours) due to map iterator's race conditions.

 • React Navigation theme background defaults to white on release builds when using react-navigation core, although debug builds work correctly.

-• Apps may experience Low Memory Killer (LMK) termination during ad playback transitions in a non-logged-in state.
+• Apps might experience Low Memory Killer (LMK) termination during ad playback transitions in a non-logged-in state.

-• Shaka Player may stall when seeking to the end of a video using right D-pad navigation.
+• Shaka Player might stall when seeking to the end of a video using right D-pad navigation.

 • Using BackHandler.exitApp() followed by a quick app relaunch causes crashes in release builds or Cannot initialize hmrClient twice error in debug mode.

-• App may launch without displaying splash screen, affecting user experience during app startup.
+• App might launch without displaying a splash screen, affecting user experience during app startup.
 The root cause is still unknown.

-• Focus property hierarchy in JSON RPC response doesn't align with actual focused elements, impacting Appium selector functionality.
+• A focus property hierarchy in JSON RPC response doesn't align with actual focused elements, impacting Appium selector functionality.

 • Closed captions intermittently blink and change positions during live TV broadcasts using real-time generated captions, affecting readability.